Tom-A-Watson/Blackjack/README.md

-# Blacljack
+# Blackjack
-This is the first-ever terminal game that I created in my first year of university.
+A very simplistic terminal-based Java Blackjack game with a few cool added features :)
+This was for an assignment for one of my first year modules: 'Introduction to Programming'